huynhducduy/huynhducduy.github.io/content/posts/fresh-macos-install.md

 A short while ago, i switched from `iTerm` to `Alacritty`.
 Why?
 Because:

 - Alacritty is fast (written in Rust), GPU-Accelerated
-- Alacritty is simple, it have only 1 configuration file
+- Alacritty is simple, it has only 1 configuration file

 But alacritty don't come with tab manager,... like iTerm, which lead me to the use of Tmux - a terminal multiplexer.